nexa-js/nexa/README.md

 [Examples in Nexa Starter](https://nexa-js.github.io/nexa/#/)

+## Plans

+- [x] MVP Release – Core features implemented and ready to use 🎉
+- [ ] Backend Connectors – Seamless integration with databases and external APIs
+- [ ] Web UI for API Management – Easily configure and monitor APIs visually
+- [ ] Cloud Version – Fully managed deployment for hassle-free usage
+- [ ] AI-Powered Connectors & Logic – Automate connector generation and business logic with AI

 ## Contribution

 We welcome contributions to the Nexa project!
 If you’d like to contribute, please follow these steps: